hbleie/sportskalender-in-terminal/README.md

 ## Sportskalender in Terminal

-Displays the Highlight page from VGs sportskalender in the terminal.
+Displays the highlight page or football page from VGs sportskalender in the terminal.

 ### Usage